Test Yourself Solution

 This series of problems is really about knowing and recognizing the requirements for polymorphism but presented in a more authentic format.
 In the "real world," it will be rare for someone to ask you to list the requirements for polymorphism.
 On the other hand, as a practicing computer scientist, you must be able to read and understand the behavior of computer code, which includes recognizing when polymorphism is active and when it is not.

-One more time, the requirements for polymorphism:
+In summary, the requirements for polymorphism:

 1. Inheritance: Child is a subclass of Parent, which satisfies the requirement for all twelve function calls